LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/lambda-expressions.rst

 A Primer on Lambda Expressions
 ==============================

-Before diving into relationships in EF, we need to introduce a new concept that will be used in querying for specific objects.
+Before diving into relationships in EF, we need to introduce a new concept.

 .. index:: ! lambda expression

-A **lambda expression** is an *inline* function defined using ``=>``.
-This symbol is sometimes called a "fat arrow", and lambda expressions are sometimes called "fat arrow functions."
-The syntax for creating a lambda expression is:
+A **lambda expression** is an *inline* function defined using the symbol ``=>``.
+This symbol is sometimes called a "fat arrow," and lambda expressions are sometimes called "fat arrow functions."
+The most basic syntax for creating a lambda expression is:

 ::

-   argument(s) => return expression
+   argument => return expression

 The left-hand side of the expression consists of the arguments to be passed into the function, and the right-hand side states the return expression.
 This value of this expression will be the return value of the function.
+There are more complicated ways to write a lambda expression, but we will only use this one.

-This is all a bit confusing until you see it in action.
+Lambda expressions can seem confusing until you see them in action.
+We will

 .. index:: !
 Select